CUI-CON 2026

 What is driving this?

-The DoD will implement its Cybersecurity Maturity Model Certification (CMMC) program beginning ~May 2023.
-The CMMC Program will require Defense Contractors to be certified to keep working for DoD.
+The DoD implemented the Cybersecurity Maturity Model Certification (CMMC) program at the start of 2025.
+The CMMC Program will require Defense Contractors and their supply chains to be certified to win contracts and keep working for DoD.
+Certification is expected to be contractually required in 2026.

 What businesses should attend this conference?

-Companies that do business with the Department of Defense have to protect their Intellectual Property (a.k.a., CUI).
+Companies that do business with the Department of Defense have to protect DoD’s Intellectual Property (a.k.a., CUI).
 If your business has:

 - Does work for the DoD and has ITAR data…